 Isaias explodes into hurricane overnight, to make run along southeastern US coast

-As a tropical storm, Isaias lashed Puerto Rico with 60-mph winds and heavy rains and made landfall in the Dominican Republic Thursday afternoon.
+Tropical Storm Isaias lashed Puerto Rico with 60-mph winds and heavy rains and made landfall in the Dominican Republic Thursday afternoon.
 The storm brought impacts to Haiti, the Dominican Republic's neighbor on the island of Hispaniola, also as it pushed northwest over the Caribbean.
+Forecasters expect Tropical Storm Isaias to take a northwesterly path roughly between Cuba and the Bahamas late this week, before taking a potential track right along the Eastern Seaboard of the United States.

 Tropical Storm Isaias, pronounced ees-ah-ee-ahs, was upgraded from Potential Tropical Cyclone Nine status by the National Hurricane Center (NHC) at 11 p.m.
 EDT Wednesday.
 The system strengthened as it developed a more organized center with thunderstorms wrapping around its core -- and, with its upgrade, Isaias became the earliest "I-storm" in recorded history.
 The prior record holder was Irene from Aug.
 7, 2005.

-During Thursday midday, Isaias was a tropical storm churning right along the southern coast of the Dominican Republic with maximum sustained winds of 60 mph and was racing west-northwestward at about 20 mph.
+During Thursday midday, Isaias was churning right along the southern coast of the Dominican Republic with maximum sustained winds of 60 mph and was racing west-northwestward at about 20 mph.
 Isaias's winds knocked out power to 300,000 people in Puerto Rico as of Thursday morning, where nearly 9 inches of rain led to incidents of flash flooding and landslides, according to The Associated Press.
+The tropical storm was about 85 miles to the southeast of Puerto Plata, Dominican Republic.
+The center was crossing the island of Hispaniola, which consists of the countries of Haiti and the Dominican Republic, and is likely to emerge along the northern coast of the island during Thursday evening.

 All interests from the Dominican Republic and Haiti to Cuba, the Bahamas, Bermuda, the eastern U.S. and Atlantic Canada are urged to monitor the progress of Isaias.

-Hurricane warnings were in effect for the Bahamas, as well as the Turks and Caicos, while portions of the Dominican Republic and Haiti were under tropical storm warnings early Friday morning.
+Tropical storm warnings were in effect for the Bahamas, as well as the Turks and Caicos and portions of the Dominican Republic and Haiti on Thursday.
+A tropical storm watch was in effect for the northwestern Bahamas.

 Isaias is forecast to be a 1 for the Bahamas on the AccuWeather RealImpact™ Scale for Hurricanes, a more nuanced method the company introduced in 2019 to assess the potential damage a tropical system could cause, across the northern Caribbean into Friday and the southeastern U.S. this weekend.
-As Isaias curves north and approaches the Carolina coast, it is also forecast to be a 1 on the AccuWeather RealImpact™ Scale in the United States.
+As Isaias curves north and approaches the Carolina coast, it is also forecast to be a one on the AccuWeather RealImpact™ Scale.

-Isaias is expected to remain a Category 1 hurricane later on Friday as it moves into the Bahamas, hitting the warmer waters after trudging its way through the Hispaniola mountains, which are a major hurdle for tropical systems.
-However, the center of the storm remained well defined Thursday night as it moved off the northern coast of Hispaniola, having missed the highest terrain of the island that could have unraveled it.
+Isaias is expected to become a Category 1 hurricane later on Friday as it moves into the Bahamas, hitting the warmer waters after trudging its way through the Hispaniola mountains, which are a major hurdle for tropical systems.

 As Isaias approaches North America, a non-tropical system associated with a dip in the jet stream located over the U.S. will likely influence its movement and strength.